guillaumedsde/Harpocrates/README.md

 ![UI demo](docs/redacting.gif)

 This is the mono-repository for the Harpocrates sensitive document redaction application.
-Harpocrates is a web application to aid in the redaction of collections of sensitive by using Machine Learn (scikit-learn) to classify documents according to sensitivity and explaining these classifications (LIME).

-Harpocrates' interface not only allows redactors to visualize the Machine Learning classifications with their explanations but also to redact the uploaded documents.
+Harpocrates is a Web Application for redacting sensitive documents with Machine Learning (ML) classification of documents by sensitivity as part of my final year project.
+It is a ReactJS frontend backed by an OpenAPI generated Flask API with a Scikit-learn ML model to classify text documents stored in MongoDB.
+I am using Lime to extract features explaining the ML classification and to present a classification aid with its explanation to redactors in a friendly redaction web app.

 ## How to run